-Well, that may have been true 100 years ago when Teddy Roosevelt was wrestling wild salmon from the great rivers of the West.
-But while the sea creature that shows up in your supermarket or on your favorite restaurant menu today may look the same as what our forefathers subsisted on, in many cases it’s not.
-While the chicken of the sea can be an impeccable source of lean protein and heart-bolstering omega-3 fatty acids, certain varieties and preparations can bloat your belly faster than Ryan Lotche can swim the 300.
+When it comes to belly-slimming meals, there's nothing healthier than a nice piece of fish, right?
+Not if it's one of these.
+That may have been true 100 years ago when Teddy Roosevelt was wrestling wild salmon from the great rivers of the West.
+But while the seafood that shows up in your supermarket or on your favorite restaurant menu today may look the same as what our forefathers subsisted on, in many cases, it's not.
+While the chicken of the sea can be an impeccable source of lean protein and heart-bolstering omega-3 fatty acids, certain varieties and preparations can bloat your belly.

 Atlantic salmon is the Kid Rock album release of the refrigerator section: Always bad news.
 Although wild salmon is high in omega-3 acids, which fight inflammation throughout the body, farm-raised salmon (all Atlantic salmon is farm-raised) is packed with omega-6s, which actually increase it.
-Because salmon farmers feed their fish soy, wild salmon has just 114 mg of omega-6s while farmed salmon has around 1,900 mg.
-Not to mention that farmed salmon are usually dyed pink, and have been found to be high in PCBs and have one-fourth the belly-flattening vitamin D of their wild cousins.
+Because salmon farmers feed their fish soy, wild salmon has just 114 milligrams of omega-6s while farmed salmon has around 1,900 milligrams.
+Not to mention that farmed salmon are usually dyed pink, have been found to be high in PCBs, and have one-fourth the belly-flattening vitamin D of their wild cousins.

 With its astronomical level of omega-6s, this fish is worse for your belly than bacon; a serving is more inflammatory than a burger or a donut.
 Additionally, most tilapia is farm-raised and fed a diet of corn instead of lake plants and algae, making them the turducken of seafood: Junk stuffed with junk surrounded by junk.

 Tilefish and Swordfish